 Most wardrobes come with adjustable door hinges that may need to be re-adjusted if doors do not fit or make a creaking noises.
 Check with a carpenter immediately incase you notice this.

-Keeping the Kitchen and spaces
+Keeping the Kitchen spaces and Food safety

 You are what you eat.
 And mostly, what you eat is stored and cooked in your kitchen.

 Unfortunately, most interior designers provide dust bins that can be hidden inside the modular kitchen.
 This practise is so un healthy, particularly if you do not segregate and dispose of the waste immediately.